Keyshia Cole: 2019–present: Upcoming eighth studio album, Keyshia Cole: This is My Story and touring

 In June 2020, it was reported that Cole had signed a management deal with talent management company Primary Wave, shortly after revealing that she had reunited with longtime friend and record producer Ron Fair, with whom she worked with for her first four albums.
 On July 22, 2020, speculations came out about a possible Verzuz battle between Cole and Ashanti after Cole publicly challenged her during the live streamed match between rappers DMX and Snoop Dogg.
 On December 2, 2020, Cole announced via her Instagram Live, while singing a few of her previous records, that she would soon be competing in a match.
-Two days later, it was confirmed that the latest Verzuz battle would be between Cole and Ashanti.
+Two days later, it was confirmed that the then next Verzuz battle would be between Cole and Ashanti.
 The in-person competition was expected to take place on December 12, 2020, though it was postponed after Ashanti tested positive for COVID-19 ahead of the event.
 Nevertheless, the battle took place on January 21, 2021.
 On February 5, 2021, Cole released the standalone single "I Don't Wanna Be in Love", under her independent record label, Hearts and Stars, created with the support of BMG.
 In March 2021, Cole announced her intention to retire from the music industry after the release of her upcoming eighth studio album.
 At the Lights On Festival in Concord, California on September 18, 2021, Cole performed live for the first time since the death of her biological mother.

 On January 11, 2022, Cole signed a global deal with the Creative Artists Agency (CAA).
 In March 2022, Cole was profiled and interviewed by Tami Roman for her own episode in the TV One documentary series, Uncensored.
 In support of her Lifetime-original biographical film, Keyshia Cole: This Is My Story, in which she starred in and executive produced, Cole released the standalone single "Forever Is a Thing" on June 23, 2023.
-Keyshia Cole: This Is My Story, which premiered on June 24, 2024, was inspired by the death of Cole's biological mother, along with other major events in her life and career.
+Keyshia Cole: This Is My Story, which premiered on June 24, 2023, was inspired by the death of Cole's biological mother, along with other major events in her life and career.
 The film received three million viewers throughout its debut weekend and became one of Lifetime's highest rated films of that year.
 On September 12, 2023, Cole performed "Last Night" alongside Diddy during his Global Icon set at the MTV Video Music Awards.
 Through late 2023, Cole competed as "Candelabra" in the tenth season of The Masked Singer, finishing fifth place.
 In December 2023, Cole featured on the soundtrack to the film The Color Purple ("No Love Lost") and on the Gag City Edition of Nicki Minaj's fifth studio album Pink Friday 2 ("Love Me Enough" with Monica).
 In 2024, Cole headlined The Love Hard Tour; joined by co-headlining act Trey Songz and featured acts Jaheim and K. Michelle.
 The tour began on February 22, 2024 in Macon, Georgia and concluded on April 14, 2024 in Southaven, Mississippi.
 In October 2024, Cole featured on the deluxe edition of Elijah Blake's fourth studio album Elijah ("Every Little Thing") and Hunxho's second studio album Thank God ("Don't Let Me Down").
-On April 17, 2025, Cole announced The Way It Is 20th Anniversary Tour, which began on July 1, 2025.
-The tour's supporting acts included Tink, Wale, Lil' Kim, Fridayy and Jeremih.